jsekonopo/agriassist/REMAINING_FEATURES.md

         *   More robust server-side GeoJSON validation if direct pasting of GeoJSON were re-enabled.
         *   More interactive map features on the `FarmMapView` (e.g., highlighting related logs on field click).
 2.  **Advanced Reporting & Data Export (Further Enhancements):**
-    *   **Status:** Basic summary reports with filtering options for financial overview (date range), crop yield (crop, field, date range), and task status (status, due date range, field) exist. **Date range filtering added to Task Reports.**
+    *   **Status:** Basic summary reports with filtering options for financial overview (date range), crop yield (crop, field, date range), and task status (status, due date range, field) exist.
+Fertilizer usage report with field/date filters implemented.
     *   **Remaining:**
         *   More filtering options for *all* reports.
-        *   New types of reports (e.g., input usage trends per field, cost analysis per crop, detailed livestock reports, fertilizer/irrigation summaries per field/crop).
+        *   New types of reports (e.g., input usage trends per field, cost analysis per crop, detailed livestock reports, irrigation summaries per field/crop).
         *   Functionality to export data and reports (e.g., to CSV, PDF).
 3.  **Using Stored Unit Preferences Throughout the App (Full Implementation):**
     *   **Status:** Users can save preferred area/weight units.
 Display of field sizes, total acreage, and livestock weights respects these preferences.
-Input forms for field area, weight logs, farm inputs, fertilizer, and irrigation now use `Select` dropdowns for units and/or default to user preferences where applicable.
+Input forms for field area, weight logs, farm inputs, fertilizer, and irrigation now use `Select` dropdowns for units and/or default to user preferences where applicable. **Yield displays in reports and analytics attempt conversion for kg/lbs to preferred weight unit.**
     *   **Remaining:**
-        *   Ensure *all* relevant data displays (e.g., in *all* analytics charts, *all* reports) consistently use or convert to the user's preferred units.
+        *   Ensure *all other* relevant data displays (e.g., in fertilizer/irrigation analytics charts, other reports) consistently use or convert to the user's preferred units (this requires defining preferences for volume, application rates, etc.).
         *   For data *input* in forms like Farm Inputs, Fertilizer, Irrigation: currently, the selected unit is stored.
 Consider if conversion to a standard storage unit is needed, with display conversion back to preferred units.

 ## IV.
 Broader Application Features & User Experience: